mermaid-js/mermaid/docs/stateDiagram.md

     s1 --> s2: A transition
 ```

+## Start and end

-There are two special states indicating the start of the diagram and the stop of the diagram.
-These are written with the [*] syntax.
+There are two special states indicating the start and stop of the diagram.
+These are written with the [*] syntax and the direction of the transition to it defines it either as a start or a stop state.

 ```
 stateDiagram